MARTIMM/Auth-SCRAM/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.3.0
+  * Server side code implemented.
+Lack error return if there are any.
 * 0.2.0
   * Refactored code into server and client parts.
 User interface is unchanged.
 * 0.1.1